sodascience/awesome-citizen-science-nl/README.md

 - :x:  [Kikkerdriltelling](https://www.tuintelling.nl/evenementen/kikkerdriltelling) - Citizens count the number of clumps of spawn in the ponds in their backyards during a predetermined period of time.  (`2018` - `recurring`)
 - [Stoepplantjes](https://www.hortusleiden.nl/onderwijs/stoepplantjes-1) - Citizens report where and what plants/weeds they found on their sidewalks.  (`2020` - `ongoing`)
 - :x:  [Boerenzwaluw - nestentelling](https://www.tuintelling.nl/evenementen ) - Citizens count the number of nests of the barn swallow in their own backyards.  (`2011` - `2019`)
-- :x:  [Mollentelling](https://www.zoogdiervereniging.nl/wat-we-doen/monitoring/jaarrond-tuintelling/mollentelling) - Citizens count on predetermined days the number of moles or molehills they see in their surroundings. (`2019` - `recurring`)
+- [Mollentelling](https://www.zoogdiervereniging.nl/wat-we-doen/monitoring/jaarrond-tuintelling/mollentelling) - Citizens count on predetermined days the number of moles or molehills they see in their surroundings. (`2019` - `recurring`)
 - [Snapshot Hoge Veluwe](https://www.iedereenwetenschapper.be/projects/bestudeer-wilde-dieren-de-hoge-veluwe) - Citizens count the number of animals and species present on a photo.  (`2018` - `ongoing`)
 - [Constant Effort Site Project](https://vogeltrekstation.nl/nl/onderzoek/monitoringsprojecten/ces-het-constant-effort-site-project) - Citizens help ring birds.
 What is different for this project is that it is all very standardized: citizens go every ten days, for the same amount of time and place the nets on the same places.  (`1994` - `ongoing`)
 - [Nationale Tuinvogeltelling](https://www.vogelbescherming.nl/tuinvogeltelling) - Citizens count on one of the predetermined days for 30 minutes the number of birds in their backyards and also report on their species.  (`2001` - `recurring`)